CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 1. Cryptographic mechanism: Multi-Signature, Threshold signature, Trusted Execution Environment (e.g., Intel SGX)
 1. Security model (Proof-of-Authority, Proof-of-Stake)

-The security model of these protocols defines the security properties and assumptions about the third-party attestors.
+The security model of these protocols defines the security properties of and assumptions about the third-party attestors.
 There are generally two models, Proof-of-Authority and Proof-of-Stake, which are further discussed below.

 ##### Proof-of-Authority

 Proof-of-Authority models rely on reputable legal entities serving as attestors.
-These bridges assume that a) such parties are strongly incentivized to maintain their reputation and would thus not misbehave and b) that in the event of misbehavior, stakeholders can pursue legal recourse against such entities.
-These factors are difficult to objectively and quantitatively reason about and primarily rely on external structural assurances (e.g., legal systems) instead of internal protocol mechanisms.
+These bridges assume that a) such parties are strongly incentivized to maintain their reputation and would thus not act maliciously and b) that in the event of misbehavior, stakeholders can pursue legal recourse against such entities.
+These assumptions are difficult to reason about and rely on external structural assurances (e.g., legal systems) instead of internal protocol mechanisms.

   *Considerations*

   * How many distinct attestors does the protocol have?
 What are the specific honesty threshold assumptions for guaranteeing safety and liveness?
 What are the particular characteristics of the cryptographic schemes used?
   * How reputable are such entities?
 What is the actual cost of reputational damage for such entities?
 What is the market cap of such entities?
+  * How do the above disincentives to misbehavior compare against the TVL or total volume transacted by layers atop the messaging bridge?
   * Do such entities have competing interests with users of this bridge? e.g., Trading firms that might benefit from cross-domain MEV?
   * Can the claims around decentralization be verified on-chain?
 For instance:
     * The number of validators and the threshold for achieving a quorum.
 Multi-signature schemes are easier to verify on-chain compared to MPC or threshold signature schemes.
     * The active validator set.
 While a bridge might employ many validators, it is possible that only a few actively participate in validating and attesting to messages.
 This could be because the economics of validating messages are not worthwhile to some validators.
 This means that the effective validator set is smaller, and the decentralization and security guarantees of the bridge weaker.
 The [Ronin bridge hack](https://rekt.news/ronin-rekt/) highlights an example of this scenario.
-  * How do the above disincentives to misbehavior compare against the TVL or total volume transacted by layers atop the messaging bridge?
   * In what jurisdictions are the entities domiciled?
   * Can regulations coerce these entities to censor transactions?

 ##### Proof-of-Stake

 Proof-of-Stake models rely on validators having financial incentives to behave honestly according to the rules of the protocol.
 This is typically achieved by having each validator stake funds in the protocol that can be slashed if the validator misbehaves.
-This model relies on crypto-economic guarantees and metes immediate penalties for misbehavior, unlike proof-of-authority schemes.
+Unlike proof-of-authority schemes, this offers an immediate and in-protocol method of punishing malicious behavior.

    *Considerations*